 The Penn State Beaver Office of Career Services can help you examine academic majors as they relate to your career interests.
 The following resources are available to help you explore options for your major.

-In addition to the resources below, students are encouraged to visit the Office of Career Services located in the room 101, Student Development Office, Student Union Building.
+In addition to the resources below, students are encouraged to visit the Office of Career Services in 113 Student Union Building.
 Appointments are encouraged, but students are always welcome to come to the office to be seen, if scheduling permits.

 To schedule an appointment, please contact Brenda Schultz, student personal and career counselor, 724-773-3961.

-Entrance-to-Major requirements and other academic information should be reviewed with your academic advisor or by contacting Gretchen Samchuck, coordinator, Division of Undergraduate Studies (DUS) and Advising, 724-773-3677.
-You may also make an appointment with Ms. Samchuck by contacting Jennie Ward, staff assistant, DUS Office, 724-773-3789, or stop by her office in room 102, Ross Administration Building.
+Entrance-to-major requirements and other academic information should be reviewed with your academic advisor or by contacting Gretchen Samchuck, coordinator, Division of Undergraduate Studies (DUS) and Advising, 724-773-3677.
+You may also make an appointment with Ms. Samchuck by contacting Jennie Ward, staff assistant, DUS Office, 724-773-3789, or by visiting Ms. Ward in 102 Ross Administration Building.